-Alaska residents are allowed to cut Christmas trees on state lands that are open for cutting.
+Alaska residents may cut Christmas trees on state lands designated as open for cutting.
+No permit or fee is required.
 The maximum tree height is 15 feet and the limit is one tree per household.
 The Department of Natural Resources offers multi-agency maps and information for harvesting Christmas trees in Southcentral and Interior Alaska at http://dnr.alaska.gov/commis/pic/christmastree.htm.